psaisan/SPATIOME/README.md

-# SPATIOME: Synthetic Platform for Advanced Transcriptomics Integrating Omics and Multidimensional Exploration
+# SPATIOME: A Synthetic Data Platform for Advancing Computational Analysis in Spatial Transcriptomics

 ## Overview